roginfarrer/SmartClock/README.md

 ## Thank you

 Thank you to the developers of Cataracs, SevenClock, and BotoClock for the inspiration.
-Google provided the starting place for the [battery icons](https://github.com/google/material-design-icons/).
+Google generously provided the starting place for the [battery icons](https://github.com/google/material-design-icons/).